Mathematics Mentoring Academy for

 There are no limitations to years of teaching experience, the number of years teams have worked together, or how well teachers currently work together.
 We are looking to include teams with a wide variety of teaching experiences, working styles, and working relationships in this project.

-Fifteen teams will be selected based on the information provided on the nomination form and teacher applications.
+Space is limited.
+Teams will be selected based on the information provided on the administrator support verification and teacher applications.
 One of the key aspects of professional development is the opportunity to share ideas and experiences with other teachers.
 To create the most meaningful learning experience, we aim to bring together diverse teams of enthusiastic teachers.
 Selected teachers must be eager to participate in the project, be passionate about what they do, and have a desire to learn from one another.
-This project will take place over the course of the 2021-2022 school year, so selected teachers must commit to participating in all activities and have the committed support of their administration.
+This project will take place over the course of the 2022-2023 school year, so selected teachers must commit to participating in all activities and have the committed support of their administration.

 Administrators can provide ongoing support to teachers by encouraging them to participate in project activities, talking to them about what they are learning, urging them to try new ideas in the classroom, and inspiring them to be leaders among their peers.